TlokotseSM/Task-Manager-App/README.md

 # Task Management Application

-This is a simple task management application built with Laravel for educational purposes.
+This is a simple task management application built with Laravel.

 ## Prerequisites